joelbaldapan/worderly/README.md

 <a id="leaderboard-system"></a>
 #### 🏆 Leaderboard System

-The leaderboard (`leaderboard/leaderboard.py`) provides persistence for high scores in Heart Points mode:
+The leaderboard (`leaderboard/leaderboard.py`) provides a way to save and load high scores in Heart Points mode:

--   Scores (player name and points) are stored in a simple text file (`leaderboard/leaderboards.txt`).
+-   **Text File for Storing:** Scores (player name and points) are stored in a simple text file (`leaderboard/leaderboards.txt`).
 	- A delimiter (`|`) separates the name and score on each line.
--   `save_score` appends a new entry to the file.
+-  **Save Score:** `save_score` appends a new entry to the file.
--   `load_leaderboard` reads the file, parses each line carefully (handling potential errors like missing file, bad formatting, non-numeric scores), sorts the scores in descending order, and returns the data for display.
+-   **Load Leadboard:** `load_leaderboard` reads the file, parses each line carefully (handling potential errors like missing file, bad formatting, non-numeric scores), sorts the scores in descending order, and returns the data for display.

 <a id="unit-tests"></a>
 ## 🧪 Unit Tests